joshgontijo/SSR/README.md

 which means that it would be a single point of failure on your system.
 Use for testing only.

 ## Basic diagram
- - Service A connects to the registry and stabilish a websocket connection
+ - Service A connects to the registry and stablish a websocket connection
- - Service B connects to the registry and stabilish a websocket connection
+ - Service B connects to the registry and stablish a websocket connection
  - Registry server push Service B metadata to Service A
  - Registry server push Service A metadata to Service B
  - Services communicates with each other